alexburnley/LineBender/README.txt

 Q: Is there anything else that you would recommend us to work on?
 A: I want snap turn instead of continuous maybe.
 It makes you less sick.
 Boxes that I place on the ground sometimes clip/fall through.
 Response: We will try to fix the clipping problem, and we could enable snap turn for a future build.

+User 2:
+Q: How do you like look based movement?
+A: I don't really like it, it's weird.
+I kept accidentally going in directions that I didn't want to because I looked at something else.

+Q: How do you like pointer based movement?
+A: I like it better than the other one.
+I liked being able to look around a bit as I moved, I didn't like having to stare where I wanted to go.
+Reflection on Travel Mechanics: In a puzzle style game where it is important to allow the user to look around as they move.
+However, different users may prefer one over the other so it may be better to allow the user to switch between modes.

+Q: How did you like the wayfinding system? (told that there will eventually be an unpowered exit door as the objective, which would be connected to the power cables)
+A: I don't know.
+The power cables make it easy to see whats connected but I don't think I'd be able to guess that the laser needs to go through the targets.
+Reflection: We need to implement a better way to tell the user where to go and what to do.
+As long as they understand that they need to power the door and that lasers can be used to power targets, the cables are useful for telling them where to look and what targets to power, but we need to get the user to that point where we can let them just follow the cables.

+Q: How did you like the mechanics for picking things up?
+A: I didn't like it.
+The blocks were too big and in my face, and I couldn't put them where I wanted to.
+Reflection: With blocks that are so large, centering them on the user's hand when they are picked up makes them unwieldy.
+We need to make the user grab from the surface of the blocks.

+Q: How did you like the Rotation Helper?
+A: It was a little confusing at first but once I figured out how to use it, it made it a lot easier.
+I couldn't really place the block well so I needed to use it to aim the lasers.
+Reflection: This does a good job of helping the user, but it is only as useful as it is because of the shortcomings of the grab mechanics.